temochka/macos-automation/README.md

 # macOS automation scripts

-A collection of my macOS automation scripts (AppleScript and JXA).
+A collection of my macOS automation scripts (Alfred workflows, AppleScript and JXA).

+## Alfred

+### GitHub Bookmarks

+An Alfred workflow to quickly jump to any of your GitHub repositories, private or public.
+Requires `jq` (`brew install jq`) and a GitHub account.

 ## Mail